Helping Clients Plan for Long-term Care

 Many Options Are Available to Pay for Care

 No matter how close you are to needing long-term care, we generally can take steps to help you preserve your assets.

-You can defray the costs of a nursing home stay by applying for Medicaid and/or by receiving Veterans’ Benefits.
+You can defray the costs of a nursing home stay by applying for Medicaid benefits.
 You may be able to position your assets so that you are eligible to receive Medicaid without having to spend down all of your assets and you may be able to protect your assets from estate recovery.

 In addition, you can protect your home from Medicaid liens by using tools such as trusts and deed transfers.
 You may also wish to purchase long term care insurance.

 Se Fala Português

 The National Elder Law Foundation is not affiliated with any governmental authority.
 Certification is not a requirement for the practice of law in the State of New York and does not necessarily indicate greater competence than other attorneys experienced in this field of law.

 600 OLD COUNTRY ROAD - SUITE 444 GARDEN CITY, NEW YORK 11530-2009